kolan72/PoliNorError/README.md

 - `Func<CancellationToken, Task<T>>`

 Handling delegate is performed through the use of policy processors, which are classes that implement policy-specific interfaces inherited from the `IPolicyProcessor` interface.
 Policy processors implicitly determine *policy inner rules* (further for simplicity referred to as *policy rules*) - built-in behavioral features that determine whether or not a policy can handle exception.
 For example, the policy rule for the Retry is that it can handle exceptions only until the number of permitted retries does not exceed.

 Within the catch block, the policy processor can contain [error processors](#error-processors) that can extra handle exceptions.

 But before handling can start, [error filters](#error-filters) need to be satisfied.

 So, the process of handling a delegate consists of checking error filters, running error processors and applying policy rules.

-A policy is a wrapper for the policy processor that adapts it to the `IPolicyBase` interface with `Handle` and `HandleAsync` methods for handling delegates mentioned above.
+A policy is a wrapper for the policy processor that adapts it to the `IPolicyBase` interface with `Handle` and `HandleAsync` methods for handling aforementioned delegates.
+The policy can have [`PolicyResult` handlers](#policyresult-handlers) that handle the `PolicyResult` after the policy processor has finished.

+Below are some examples of how policies and policy processors are used.
 For retries using default retry policy processor:
 ```csharp
 var result = RetryProcessor